 Just like during the first trimester you’ll be seeing your gynecologist on a monthly basis.
 Each time you drop by the doc your weight and blood pressure will be checked, you’ll have to give a urine sample, and expect at least one blood test during these three months.
 The doctor will continue to monitor the growth of the uterus, the movements, and the heartbeat of the baby, all of which will be duly noted in your Mutterpass.

-Between pregnancy weeks 19 and 22 you’ll have the second trimester ultrasound screening – the one appointment I was looking forward to the most.
+Between pregnancy weeks 19 and 22 you’ll have the second-trimester ultrasound screening – the one appointment I was looking forward to the most.
 Why?
 Mostly because this is usually your first chance to find out the sex of the baby!
 Well, if you’re lucky, that is, and the little one cooperates.
 More importantly, the gynecologist will examine the overall development of the baby, look more closely at the internal organs (the heart, the lungs, the stomach etc.), as well as proof the amount of amniotic fluid, and the position of the placenta.
-Although it was important to find out that all of the above are fine and well, my most important moment of this ultrasound was hearing the baby’s heartbeat for the first time.
+Although it was important to find out that all of the above is fine and well, my most important moment of this ultrasound was hearing the baby’s heartbeat for the first time.

-In the last weeks of this trimester you’ll also have to do a glucose tolerance test to make sure that you don’t have gestational diabetes.
+In the last weeks of this trimester, you’ll also have to do a glucose tolerance test to make sure that you don’t have gestational diabetes.
 This test is currently done for all pregnant women independent of the presence or absence of risk factors.
 The procedure is quite simple – you’ll have to drop by your doctor, drink a sugary fluid, wait for an hour, and give a blood test.
 If the result is fine (under 135 mg/dl), you’re all clear.
-If the sugar in your blood is too high you’ll have to do another test which requires not eating for 10-12 hours, and giving blood before and after drinking the sugary drink.
-In case your glucose levels are too high also in the second test you’ll have to cut down of sweets and carbs and continue monitoring your glucose on a daily basis.
+If the sugar in your blood is too high you’ll have to do another test which requires not eating for 10-12 hours and giving blood before and after drinking the sugary drink.
+In case your glucose levels are too high also in the second test you’ll have to cut down on sweets and carbs and continue monitoring your glucose on a daily basis.

 The Third Trimester